Gamepad usability issues

 "joy-hat1+angle0" is the syntax the binding system expects (the angle is a condition, not a key/button name)

-#11 Updated by rhargrave about 5 years ago
+#11 Updated by rhargrave over 5 years ago

 I would like to add that I currently have to start doomsday with